makeabilitylab/physcomp/arduino/led-fade.md

 The Arduino Uno, Leonardo, Nano, Mega, and many other Arduino boards do not actually provide true analog output via a [digital-to-analog converter (DAC)](https://en.wikipedia.org/wiki/Digital-to-analog_converter).
 Instead, they use a method called Pulse-Width Modulation (PWM) to *emulate* analog output.
 For most purposes—like changing the brightness of an LED or controlling the speed of a motor—this won't matter; however, if you want to output a high-frequency sinusoidal waveform—a true analog output signal—like playing music, then you'll need to either find an Arduino microcontroller with a built-in DAC like the [Due](https://store.arduino.cc/usa/due) (see this [SimpleAudioPlayer tutorial](https://www.arduino.cc/en/Tutorial/SimpleAudioPlayer)) or connect your Uno to an external DAC board like this [SparkFun MP3 Player Shield](https://learn.sparkfun.com/tutorials/mp3-player-shield-hookup-guide-v15/all).

+Why does the Arduino Uno only have six PWM outputs?
+Because the ATmega328 microcontroller has three hardware timers, which control the six PWM outputs.

+Could I manually implement PWM on any pin simply by rapidly turning the pin on and off at a desired frequency and duty cycle?
+Yes, however, the PWM waveform could be jittery (unless you disable interrupts).
+See: [SecretsOfArduinoPWM](https://www.arduino.cc/en/Tutorial/SecretsOfArduinoPWM) and [example code](https://playground.arduino.cc/Main/PWMallPins/) that manually implements a PWM loop.

 If you want to learn more about PWM, read this [guide from ITP NYU](https://itp.nyu.edu/physcomp/lessons/microcontrollers/analog-output/) and/or watch their "analog output" video:

 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/93554355" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>